-The IB is unlike any other high school curriculum, as it requires you to take subjects across a range of disciplines, where most curriculums allow you the freedom to specialize.
+The IB is unlike any other high school curriculum, as it requires you to take subjects across a range of disciplines, where most curriculums allow you the freedom to specialise.
 It also requires that you partake in activities outside the classroom, such as community service and sport.

 Like any curriculum, there are "hard" subjects and "easier" subjects, but because of the range of subjects you take, you are consistently being challenged.

 The IB Diploma Program consists of six subjects and three core components.

 Subjects, or courses, are chosen from the following six groups:

 You take six courses from six different groups: a first and second language, a humanities, a science, maths, and an arts subject.

 You then have the option to switch the arts subject for either a humanities, a science, or another maths subject.

 Of these, you must choose a minimum of three (maximum four) higher level (HL) subjects, and a minimum of three standard level (SL) subjects.

 The main difference is that HL subjects are broader in scope, which means you’re required to demonstrate wider knowledge and understanding.

 There are also three core compulsory components of the IB, which are completed independently by students but are monitored by trained supervisors.